ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 opt into the task as described in {{provisioning-a-task}}.
 If the Client opts out, it MUST not attempt to upload reports for the task.

-> OPEN ISSUE: In case of opt-out, would it be useful to specify how to report
-> this to the Author?

 Once the client opts into a task, it may begin uploading reports for the task to the Leader.
 The extension codepoint `taskbind` MUST be offered in the `extensions` field of both Leader and Helper's `PlaintextInputShare`.
 In